aslam347/E---Commerce-Chatbot/README.md

-# 💬 e-commerce chatbot (Gen AI RAG project using LLama3.3 and GROQ)
+# 💬 E-Commerce Chatbot (Gen AI RAG project using LLama3.3 and GROQ)

 This is POC of an intelligent chatbot tailored for an e-commerce platform, enabling seamless user interactions by accurately identifying the intent behind user queries.
 It leverages real-time access to the platform's database, allowing it to provide precise and up-to-date responses.